oldfrenchtexts/L-aiguillon-d-amour-divine/_texts/019 Folio 10R.md

 # Translation

-Latin: Hail, Mary, full of grace, the Lord is with thee
+Latin: Hail Mary full of grace, the Lord is with thee.

-French: To you sovereign king, my most powerful creator, my most loving redeemer, Jesus
+French: To you sovereign King, my most powerful Creator, my most loving Redeemer, Jesus.
+With all my strength, with all my heart, with all my thought, I give grace to you and thanks that you deigned join my poor humanity to your noble and precious divinity for the love of me and in a virginal womb you were conceived and born of a virgin, nourished by a woman…